Please expand the areas below for frequently asked questions and their answers, plus some general information on the causes of poor AV sync.

 Trying to adjust or check any system manually is always prone to error, as it relies on the person's subjective view of doing the testing.
 In addition, everyone will perceive the size of the error differently, meaning that any correction made will not be a true reflection of the system's performance.
 Different sources may also have differing error levels, so the sum of the errors can lead to things looking wrong.

-The ideal is to have the base system setup as accurately as possible, so if a source, such as a particular Blu-Ray film or streaming service, has a slight error, it may well go unnoticed.
+The ideal is to have the base system set up as accurately as possible, so if a source, such as a particular Blu-Ray film or streaming service, has a slight error, it may go unnoticed.

-Q. Hang on, HDMI 1.3+ supports auto-lip sync, so why do I need to do anything?
+Q. HDMI 1.3+ supports auto-lip sync, so why do I need to do anything?

-In real terms, it’s a start, but it doesn’t consider the entire system, just the display.
+It’s a start, but it doesn’t consider the entire system, just the display.
 In addition, there have been reported issues with the feature if the HDMI Consumer Electronics Control (CEC) is also used.
-You may see this described as Samsung Anynet+, SimpLink from LG, Philips Easylink, BRAVIA Link and BRAVIA Sync from Sony etc.
+This is described as Samsung Anynet+, SimpLink from LG, Philips Easylink, BRAVIA Link and BRAVIA Sync from Sony, etc.

 Q. What type of display does Sync-One2 work with?

-Sync-One2 will work with any display, whether a TV (LED, Plasma) or projection (front or rear) and at any resolution.
+Sync-One2 will work with any display, whether a TV (LED, Plasma) or projection (front or rear) and at any resolution or frame rate.
 When using a front projector in a bright environment, it may be necessary to put Sync-One2 into the projector beam.
-Sync-One2 is the only real way to ensure the video is in sync with the audio when using a projector.

 Q. You mention self-calibration; what does that mean?

-In addition to the calibration, both the light and audio sensors have adjustable trigger levels to alter their sensitivity.
-They are the most sensitive by default but can be turned down as needed using the respective option within the menus if the local environment requires it.
+In addition to the calibration, the light and audio sensors have adjustable trigger levels to alter their sensitivity.
+They are the most sensitive by default but can be turned down as needed within the menus if the local environment requires it.

 All these details are in the full user manual, which you can download from the Support page.